Skip to Content

 Risks of Mowing Wet Grass

-Mowing wet grass is a common yet risky outdoor chore.
-It not only damages the lawn mower, but also increases the risk of electric shock especially when using an electric-powered mower.
-The moisture acts as a conductor for electricity, leading to potential shocks.
+Mowing wet grass is an everyday yet risky outdoor chore.
+It damages the lawn mower and increases the risk of electric shock, especially when using an electric-powered mower.

-When grass is wet, it tends to be heavier and stick to the mower’s blades.
-This can lead to a major issue as the grass clumps together.
-Clumped grass beneath a mower’s deck makes it highly challenging to achieve an even cut.
+Clumped grass beneath a mower’s deck makes achieving an even cut challenging.
 The mower suffers as it attempts to cut through these slick, heavy patches of grass, resulting in wear and tear on the blades.

 • Effect of Wet Grass on Soil and Potential Disease Spread